OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/command-line-options.md

       --node.data-availability.ipfs-storage.profiles string                                             comma separated list of IPFS profiles to use, see https://docs.ipfs.tech/how-to/default-profile
       --node.data-availability.ipfs-storage.read-timeout duration                                       timeout for IPFS reads, since by default it will wait forever.
 Treat timeout as not found (default 1m0s)
       --node.data-availability.ipfs-storage.repo-dir string                                             directory to use to store the local IPFS repo
-      --node.data-availability.l1-connection-attempts int                                               layer 1 RPC connection attempts (spaced out at least 1 second per attempt, 0 to retry infinitely), only used in standalone daserver; when running as part of a node that node's L1 configuration is used (default 15)
-      --node.data-availability.l1-node-url string                                                       URL for L1 node, only used in standalone daserver; when running as part of a node that node's L1 configuration is used
       --node.data-availability.panic-on-error                                                           whether the Data Availability Service should fail immediately on errors (not recommended)
+      --node.data-availability.parent-chain-connection-attempts int                                     layer 1 RPC connection attempts (spaced out at least 1 second per attempt, 0 to retry infinitely), only used in standalone daserver; when running as part of a node that node's L1 configuration is used (default 15)
+      --node.data-availability.parent-chain-node-url string                                             URL for L1 node, only used in standalone daserver; when running as part of a node that node's L1 configuration is used
       --node.data-availability.request-timeout duration                                                 Data Availability Service timeout duration for Store requests (default 5s)
       --node.data-availability.rest-aggregator.enable                                                   enable retrieval of sequencer batch data from a list of remote REST endpoints; if other DAS storage types are enabled, this mode is used as a fallback
       --node.data-availability.rest-aggregator.max-per-endpoint-stats int                               number of stats entries (latency and success rate) to keep for each REST endpoint; controls whether strategy is faster or slower to respond to changing conditions (default 20)